pyrevitlabs/pyRevit/README.md

 pyRevit commands only keep a link to the actual IronPython script file.
 Revit reads and runs the script file any time the user clicks on the corresponding button.
 This means you can edit any script while Revit is running and the next time you click on the corresponding script button, Revit will run the modifed script file.

 If you added scripts or panels while Revit is running, use the `reloadScripts` button from the `Settings` group to reload the changes.
 It'll search for the scripts and will update the buttons, disabling the missing and adding the newly found.

+## Reinstall / Uninstall:
+- Run `Setup.bat` and it'll prompt you that the pyRevit or RevitPythonLoader folders already exist and if you want to Reinstall pyRevit.
+If you answer yes, it'll delete the folders and reclones the github repositories just like a fresh install.
+If you answer No, It'll ask you if you want to uninstall the tool.
+- The setup script will remove the `.addin` files and `%pyrevit%` environment variable when uninstalling pyRevit.

 ## Contribute